Skip to main content

 As of today, there are no national regulation, rules, requirements, advice, or standards available in Sweden on how to design a BESS in terms of fire safety.
 The lack of national advice leads to an uncertainty on how BESS should be designed and if and where they can be installed.
 Without national advice, each municipality and local rescue service must create their own advice and requirements.
 For the supplier and the installer of BESS, it will be impossible to develop a solution that could be used throughout the country.
 Additionally, the constant required ad hoc solutions will result in more expensive installations which mayin-turn hinder the transition to a fossil-free society.

-The purpose of this project is to utilize existing research on the fire safety of Li-ion batteries, performed both at RISE and elsewhere, to support different stakeholders (such as the Swedish rescue service, suppliers and installers as well as the customers that want to install BESS) with guidelines on the fire safety of BESS installations.
-Additionally, it will support the introduction of BESS in a safe and cost-efficient way.
-Safe and costefficient introduction of BESS will ultimately help us to reduce our dependence of fossil fuels.
-The aim of the project is to develop national guidelines for fire safety design of BESS installations.
+The purpose of this project was to utilize existing research on the fire safety of Li-ion batteries, performed both at RISE and elsewhere, to support different stakeholders (such as the Swedish rescue service, suppliers and installers as well as the customers that want to install BESS) with guidelines on the fire safety of BESS installations.

 Summary